 There's no industry standard way of actually naming the different NFC items.
 However, to try and keep things simple, Seritag call items like hang tags, keyfobs, wristbands, PVC cards and so on 'NFC Products'.
 We (typically) use the term 'NFC Tags' only for NFC stickers and disc tags.
 For the sake of clarity, the term 'NFC label' will be considered the same as an NFC sticker.
 For those wanting to understand the difference between the different sticker types, then have a read through NFC tag formats.
 To help you visualise, here's a picture of an NFC tag (in this instance a clear sticker) :

 There are a large number of different NFC chips available but in reality, when it comes to general availability and cost - there's really only three or four.
 To help you out, we've got a comparison of your NFC chip options.

 Let's keep this simple.
-Use the biggest NFC tag you can up to around a credit card size (50mm x 80mm).
+Use the biggest NFC tag you can, this is about the size of a credit card size (50mm x 80mm).

 Sure, smaller tags look neater and arguably they are easier to handle but nothing is worse than having to hunt around to get a scan.
 A good size tag will scan easily and work well.
 The largest you want to go with a mobile phone is around 50mm.
 Anything bigger will often not work any better and can actually scan worse.
 29/30mm is a good all round size and if you are pushed, then go down to a 22/25mm.
 Anything smaller is for specialist use or where you are really stuck for space.